Superior quality for mission and business-critical decisions

 From geolocation accuracy to spatial resolution, low-quality specifications in imagery can cause miscalculations for infrastructure placement and misinterpretation of objects—decisions that can put citizens’ well-being at risk or result in costly property damages.

 As the global leader in satellite imagery, Maxar provides the highest commercial resolution satellite imagery and derived data available.
 We own and operate the world’s most sophisticated Earth imaging satellite constellation, delivering diverse and actionable Earth Intelligence that helps innovative industries conserve resources, expedite operations, improve compliance and save lives.

 WorldView Legion is the next evolution of Maxar’s industry leading WorldView constellation.
 WorldView Legion is a fleet of high-performance satellites that dramatically expands our ability to revisit the most rapidly changing areas on Earth to better inform critical, time-sensitive decisions.

 Spatial resolution is the most common metric for classifying satellite imagery.
 The higher the resolution, the more detail you can see and the more information contained within each pixel.
-For example, a 30 cm image delivers more than five times the amount of data compared to a 70 cm image.
+For example, a 30 cm class image delivers more than five times the amount of data compared to a 70 cm image.

 Our high-resolution imagery allows you to capture objects and details not discernible in lower resolution, such as type of vehicles, road markings and even people.

-Maxar was the first company to deliver 30 cm resolution commercial imagery, delivering clearer, richer images that empower better decision making through improved situational awareness.
+Maxar was the first company to deliver 30 cm class resolution commercial imagery, delivering clearer, richer images that empower better decision making through improved situational awareness.

 Compare different resolution images and explore what information you can see with higher resolution imagery.